WasabiFan/snap-ev3dev/README.md

 root@ev3dev:~# nodejs snap-server.js
 ```
 You should now be able to access the Snap! environment by navigating to your EV3's IP address in your browser.

+ev3dev.js
+---
+`ev3dev.js` is a built development version of the JS binding from [the official ev3dev language binding repo](https://github.com/ev3dev/ev3dev-lang/).
+Once the changes to the binding have been released to NPM, the dependency here can be shifted to the published module instead of using this separate file.